amadejsky/green-energy-around-me/README.md

 - TypeScript: Programming language used in Angular
 - HTML/CSS: Web technologies for creating the user interface
 - OpenChargeMap API: API for retrieving data about charging stations
+- Google Maps API: API for retrieving and visualizing location of selected station

 ## Installation